Nurse Practitioner – Master of Science in Nursing

 The Nurse Practitioner specialization allows you to choose one of two tracks:

 The purpose of the MSN nurse practitioner specializations program is to prepare registered nurses with bachelor’s degrees for advanced nursing roles.
 The program offers two clinical specialization tracks: Family Nurse Practitioner, and Adult-Gerontology Acute Care Nurse Practitioner.
-The technology–enhanced program is part-time allowing students to engage in professional nursing practice and graduate studies
+The technology–enhanced program is full-time allowing students to engage in professional nursing practice and graduate studies

 The Nurse Practitioner specialization is a two and a half year MSN program completed in eight continuous semesters.
 The part-time program allows students to engage in professional nursing practice and graduate studies.
 Nurse practitioner students will complete a minimum of 500 hours of clinical instruction in the FNP or AGACNP specialization tracks.
 Classes are offered on campus one day a week to fit the busy schedules of working registered nurses.
 Cohorts for the MSN program begin every fall semester.
 If you are interested in our Post-Baccalaureate DNP program, you can complete that within four years.
 The MSN and Post-Baccalaureate DNP program have the same course plan for the first year.
 Barry University also offers a Post Baccalaureate DNP program for nurse practitioners.
 You can consider moving to the Post Baccalaureate DNP after the first year of courses or chose to complete a Post Master’s DNP after your graduation and certification.